Medicine Prelim Year PGY-1

 Residents interested in laboratory-based basic science can prepare themselves to submit a K08 or similar application during the PGY-4 year.
 More information is available upon request.

-Each incoming neurology resident is paired with a neurology faculty preceptor who meets with the resident quarterly throughout the 3–4 years of residency.
+Each incoming neurology resident is paired with a neurology faculty advisor who meets with the resident quarterly throughout the 4 years of residency.
 These meetings provide an opportunity to discuss elective selection, career plans, research project guidance, feedback on attending evaluations, and feedback on the training program.
 In addition, the neurology residency program director and associate program director, Drs.
-Dan Gibbs and Ed Kim, meet monthly with the residents to discuss training issues and to develop new programs and policies.
+Ed Kim and Justin Meuse, meet monthly with the residents to discuss training issues and to develop new programs and policies.
 Informal discussions between the program director or other faculty members and the residents regarding the residency training are encouraged.

 Residents rotate through a variety of general and subspecialty neurology outpatient clinics at University hospital throughout the 3 years.
 First year neurology residents spend one half-day per week in a general neurology clinic.
 Second and third year neurology residents spend one half-day per week in a subspecialty neurology clinic at University hospital.
 The six subspecialty clinics included are Aging and Dementia clinic, Epilepsy clinic, Movement Disorders clinic, Multiple Sclerosis and Neuroimmunology clinic, Neuromuscular clinic, and Stroke clinic.
 Residents evaluate new patients appropriate to the subspecialty clinic and also continue to follow patients seen in previous clinic rotations.
 Neurology faculty attendings are present at all clinics to staff patients with residents.
 Faculty are also seeing patients in the same subspecialty clinics and will involve the residents in team conferences and teaching exercises over the course of the clinic.